Octavia Fields Branch Library

 In 1943, Humble residents donated 358 books and $40 (about $600 in 2021) to the Victory Book Campaign, which collected books for troops deployed overseas during World War II.

 In 1947, a library board for the branch was finally organized.
 Members of the board included the presidents of the local Lions Club, Garden Club, and Chamber of Commerce.
-The board organized so they could begin campaigning for increased financing from the City of Humble and Harris County.
+The board organized to begin campaigning for increased financing from the City of Humble and Harris County.

-In the 1949 annual report, the Humble Library has 195 borrowers, meaning 1 in 7 Humble residents visited the library that year.
+In the 1949 annual report, the Humble Library had 195 borrowers, meaning 1 in 7 Humble residents visited the library that year.

 In 1953, the library received much-needed improvements.
-A new sign was attached to the outside of the Court House, and the walls were repainted.
-Donations from the community allowed the library to purchase new blinds, rugs, furniture, and bookshelves.
+A new sign was posted outside the courthouse, and the walls were repainted.
+Community donations allowed the library to purchase new blinds, rugs, furniture, and bookshelves.

 Librarian Esther Deckard retired in December 1958 after serving the Humble community for 30 years.
 Laurene Ragsdale was named the new librarian in January 1959.